The Hunter Biden case: What you need to know

 The Washington Post reported Wednesday that people familiar with the matter said prosecutors are close to a decision on whether to charge Biden with possible tax-related and gun-related legal violations.

-The news came after his legal team reportedly met with the Department of Justice (DOJ) to discuss possible charges that Biden might be facing.
+The news came after his legal team reportedly met with the Justice Department (DOJ) to discuss possible charges that Biden might be facing.

 Biden first announced in December 2020 that the U.S. attorney’s office in Delaware was investigating his tax affairs after being a regular target of attacks from former President Trump during the 2020 presidential election campaign.